Skip to main content

 • Discuss the treatment options you’ve researched.

-If this approach doesn’t work seek professional help from an interventionist.
+If this approach doesn’t work, seek professional help from an interventionist.